 Join the Deaton Scholars Program

-The Brady and Anne Deaton Institute for University Leadership in International Development invites students to apply to join the Deaton Scholars Program Fall 2020 cohort.
-Learn how to apply on the DSP main page.
+The Brady and Anne Deaton Institute for University Leadership in International Development invites University of Missouri students to apply to join the Deaton Scholars Program Spring 2021 cohort.
+The application can be found here.

 The Deaton Scholars Program is an innovative team-based interdisciplinary approach to solving the world’s most challenging issues, and we want MU students to be involved.